 Q. What is the process for an FOI request?

-Your request should be addressed to the FOI Officer (contact details above).
-The FOI Officer must acknowledge your request in writing within 2 weeks of receiving it.
+Your request should be addressed to the FOI Coordinator (contact details above).
+The request should be acknowledged in writing within 10 days of receiving it.

 2. Decision Maker

-The request is passed on from the FOI Officer to the Decision Maker.
-The Decision Maker's role is to assess the documents requested and a decision must be returned to the FOI Officer.
-The FOI Officer in turn must reply to the requester within 4 weeks of the receipt of the request with a decision and the information required if granted.
+The request is passed on to the Decision Maker.
+The Decision Maker's role is to assess the documents requested and a decision must be returned to the FOI Cordinator.
+A response to the request should be received within 20 working days with a decision and the information required if granted.
 [Section 9(3) (personal data); Section 10(1) (right to information regarding acts of WIT affecting the person); or Section 13(1) (FOI request)].

 3. Internal Review

 A requester is entitled to seek an Internal Review under Section 21(2) of the Act, if she/he is not satisfied with the outcome of their initial request.
 She/he must submit their request for an internal review within 4 weeks of the date of the reply.
-This request must be sent to the FOI Officer and the FOI Officer will refer it on to the Internal Reviewer.
+This request must be sent to the FOI Coordinator who inturn will refer it on to the Internal Reviewer.